HP Printers Dirty Tricks

 by Izzy Goodman

 There are still people out there who remember the days when HP meant good - though expensive - printers.
 They haven't realized that over the last few years, HP has become the biggest crooks in an already rotten industry.
 They are buying HP printers with rip-off cartridges that contain an ever shrinking amount of ink, not realizing that it would be cheaper to buy another printer than to feed their current one.
-The Canon MX922 (as low as $40) uses 1.50 cartridges with more ink than HP and no expiration dates.
-Read our article on Best Printers.
+Read our article on the Best Printer Deals.
+You can find printers for $100 or less which use cartridges under $5 that yield about 1000 pages - with no expiration dates.
 But not content with ripping you off on the ink, HP has played a game of dirty tricks to make sure you can't even use the expensive cartridges you paid for and this has led to several ongoing lawsuits.

 The next article talks about a lawsuit against Epson but mentions how HP was caught disabling cartridges, apologized, and then was caught doing it again a year later.
 Epson and HP dirty tricks